 I don’t care who you are — blogger, freelance journalist, ghost writer, ad copywriter — if you are writing on the web then you need to absorb copywriting mechanics.

-What follows are the eight books from the legends of direct response.
+What follows are the nine books from the legends of direct response.
 Two are more recent than the others (and Influence is not technically direct response).
 These are the books I would demand you read if teaching a ground-level course on writing for the web since so many principles of direct response copywriting obey the unbreakable law of the web.

 Claude Hopkins expresses powerful, statistically tested truths about “salesmanship in print” which remain relevant through the decades and across all media – including today’s internet marketing.
 David Ogilvy once said “Nobody should be allowed to have anything to do with advertising until he has read this book seven times.
 It changed the course of my life.”
 Read “Scientific Advertising” before you read any other book on advertising or marketing.
 It may change your life, too.